-Arrangements for applications for places at the school will be made in accordance with the relevant LA's co-ordinated admission arrangements and will be made on the Common Application Form provided and administered by the relevant LA.
-You should apply to the LA in whose area you live, not the LA in whose area the school is, if this is different.
+Arrangements for applications for places at the school will be made in accordance with the relevant LA's coordinated admission arrangements and will be made on the Common Application Form provided and administered by the relevant LA.
+Parents should apply to the LA in whose area they live, not the LA in whose area the school is, if this is different.